 - 1. Sports Information.
 Personnel to cover posting or results, game recaps online, facilitate press conferences, take quotes from coaches and student-athletes, serve as contact for visiting SIDs, media reps and photographers.
-This individual must be someone who has had experience with sports information.

-- 2. Athletic Training.

-- a.
-Physician (on-call) for all games/practices

-- b.
-Trainer at every practice/game

-- c.
-Medical supplies, water and ice for all practices and games

-- 3. Game Personnel.
-Besides officials, the following personnel are needed for each game:

-- a.
-One official scorer

-- b.
-One clock operator and/or one scoreboard operator

-- c.
-One public-address announcer

-- d.
-One scorer at field level

-- e.
-At least four qualified statisticians

-- f.
+This individual must be someone who has had experience with sports information. - 2.
+Athletic Training. - a.
+Physician (on-call) for all games/practices - b.
+Trainer at every practice/game - c.
+Medical supplies, water and ice for all practices and games - 3.
+Game Personnel.
+Besides officials, the following personnel are needed for each game: - a.
+One official scorer - b.
+One clock operator and/or one scoreboard operator - c.
+One public-address announcer - d.
+One scorer at field level - e.
+At least four qualified statisticians - f.
 Four ball retrievers (Ball retrievers must be at least 12 year of age and dress in attire that will distinguish them from the competing institutions and other sideline personnel.
 Please note: This attire must adhere to the NCAA logo policy.
-The host institution is required to train and provide for the safety of the ball retrievers.); and

-- g.
-Four drug-testing couriers, if applicable

-- 4. Facility Management.
+The host institution is required to train and provide for the safety of the ball retrievers.); and - g.
+Four drug-testing couriers, if applicable - 4.
+Facility Management.
 Depending upon the facility the number of volunteers needed in each category will vary; however, the total number of volunteers for each day is approximately 25.
-Here are the various needs for the facility:

-- a.
-Adequate security, with at least two uniformed security persons
+Here are the various needs for the facility: - a.
+Adequate security, with at least two uniformed security persons - b.

-- b.
 Escort for officials to and from locker room; preferably a security person

-- c.
-Ticket sellers
+- Ticket sellers C.

 - d.
 Ticket takers

-- e.
-Ushers
+- Ushers

 - f.
 Concession workers

-- g.
-NCAA merchandise sellers
+- NCAA merchandise sellers g.

 - h.
 Hospitality area personnel

 - i.
 Team hosts for each participating team

-- j.
-Grounds crew/maintenance, as necessary
+- Grounds crew/maintenance, as necessary j.

 - k.
 Videographer

-above in this Champio listed in this document NCAA and the applica onship Bid Speci and to administe ble NCAA sports fications Agree er the designate s committee.
-P onship agrees to all terms and conditions as outlined ement.
-We agree to comply with all the requirements and championship in accordance with the policies of the trospective hosts that agree with all the requirements ip shall signify agreement by selecting "Yes" below. ☐ YES □ NO ■ NO with Exception with Exception" and de eclare any issues and/or excepti nents in this document shall select either "No" or "No ons regarding the aforementioned terms.
-Please note: ument must be specified in the bidding portal to be
+The prospective host that is bidding on this championship agrees to all terms and conditions as outlined above in this Championship Bid Specifications Agreement.
+We agree to comply with all the requirements listed in this document and to administer the designated championship in accordance with the policies of the NCAA and the applicable NCAA sports committee.
+Prospective hosts that agree with all the requirements listed in this document for the designated championship shall signify agreement by selecting "Yes" below.

+☐ YES ■ NO with Exception

+Prospective hosts who do not agree with all requirements in this document shall select either "No" or "No with Exception" and declare any issues and/or exceptions regarding the aforementioned terms.
+Please note: any proposed revisions to the language in this document must be specified in the bidding portal to be considered.